axonweb3/axon/README.md

 ## What is Axon

-Axon is a high-performance layer 2 framework with native cross-chain function.
-Built on top of the [Overlord](https://github.com/nervosnetwork/overlord) consensus protocol and the P2P network [Tentacle](https://github.com/nervosnetwork/tentacle), Axon supports hundreds of nodes and achieves thousands of TPS.
+Axon is a high-performance layer2 framework with native cross-chain function.
+Built on top of the [Overlord](https://github.com/nervosnetwork/overlord) consensus protocol and the P2P network [Tentacle](https://github.com/nervosnetwork/tentacle)
+, Axon supports hundreds of nodes and achieves thousands of TPS.
 Axon is also EVM-compatible with well-developed toolchains.
 Its high interoperability facilitates cross-chain communication among dApps.

 ## Highlights

-### DApps development made easy
+### Developer-Friendly Design

 Axon is compatible with [Ethereum](https://ethereum.org) so that all of the develop utilities can be used on it directly.
 And the [Axon CLI](https://github.com/axonweb3/axon-devops/axon-cli) provides an all-in-one client which includes initialization, DevOps, cross-chain request and so on.
-If you consider seeing is believing, there is a [15 minutes tutorial]() that will lead you to build your own chain and deploy a tiny application.
+Seeing is believing, there is a [15 minutes tutorial]() that will lead you to build your own chain and deploy a tiny application.

-### Native cross-chain communication
+### Native Cross-chain Communication

 Openness and mobility are the foundation of social development, so is blockchain.
-Cross-chain derive the taking liquidity precisely.
-Axon satisfy native cross-chain ability without attach to a bridge.
-Each of the chain based Axon can cross to [CKB](https://www.nervos.org), any other Axon based chain, and [IBC](https://ibcprotocol.org) compatible chains.
-Axon will embed more cross-chain protocol in future.
+Cross-chain function enhances liquidity for the web3 ecosystem.
+Axon develops native cross-chain communication without any bridge.
+Each the Axon-based chain can speak to [CKB](https://www.nervos.org), other Axon-based chains, and any [IBC](https://ibcprotocol.org) compatible chains.
+Axon will embed more cross-chain protocols in the future.

 ## Roadmap

-As most of the infrastructure has been done, our next major steps will be building the following substantial features:
+Most of the infrastructure has been done and some substantial features to be developed are as below:

 1. Be compatible with [IBC](https://github.com/cosmos/ibc) protocol.
 2. Implement the original homologous cross-chain protocol.